 The Faculty Track of EnergyTech UP seeks to expand the impact of the student EnergyTech UP program.
 In the Faculty Track, individual faculty members (or faculty teams) will compete for a share of \$110,000 in cash prizes for the successful development and implementation of educational activities (e.g., coursework, accelerator, program) that engage an increasing number of students on energy technology commercialization and entrepreneurship topics at their institution.
-The goal of the EnergyTech UP Faculty Track is to increase the number and diversity of students who have access to educational activities that help them learn about energy technology commercialization and entrepreneurship.
+The goal of the EnergyTech UP Faculty Track is to increase the number of students who have access to educational activities that help them learn about energy technology commercialization and entrepreneurship.

-This OTT program is seeking a diverse set of faculty (in terms of both background and institution type) who are passionate about the development and integration of educational activities centered on energy technology commercialization and entrepreneurship topics at their home institution.
+This OTT program is seeking faculty who are passionate about the development and integration of educational activities centered on energy technology commercialization and entrepreneurship topics at their home institution.
 The content provided by faculty through their submissions is expected to inform a toolkit to be developed by OTT following the conclusion of this competition.
 The toolkit can potentially help other faculty members across the nation build entrepreneurship and commercialization activities at their institutions.

-This prize is sponsored by DOE's OTT as well as several other DOE program offices, as noted in Section 8.10.
-EnergyTech UP, in partnership with American-Made Challenges, is designed to be approachable, equitable, and scalable nationwide.
+This prize is sponsored by DOE's Office of Technology Transitions (OTT) as well as several other DOE program offices, as noted in Section 8.10.
+EnergyTech UP, in partnership with American-Made Challenges, is designed to be approachable and scalable nationwide.
 Winners will be chosen based on the strength of their proposal.
 Students interested in participating in the student prize will be provided with a curated list of national lab technologies that are ready for commercialization and can be used in their business plan.